 To plant snowdrops:

-- You need to loosen the soil and add compost or dried manure and 5-10-10 granular fertilizer.
+- Loosen the soil and add compost or dried manure and 5-10-10 granular fertilizer.

-- Mix the soil until everything blends together, with no clumps of compost or manure or fertilizer.
+- Mix the soil until everything blends together, with no clumps of compost, manure, or fertilizer.

 - Plant the snowdrops with the skinny nose up and flat base of the bulb down into the soil.

-- You should set the bulbs 5 inches to base, which amounts to only a couple of inches of soil above the bulbs.
+- Set the bulbs 5 inches (13 cm.) to base, which amounts to only a couple of inches (5 cm.) of soil above the bulbs.